aws-samples/foundation-model-benchmarking-tool/docs/byo_dataset.md

 ## Hugging Face Data Preparation is now integrated within FMBench

 FMBench supports direct loading of Hugging Face datasets with a simplified prefixing method.
-To specify a Hugging Face dataset and its split, include `hf:`, followed by the `dataset identifier`, `subset name`, and `split name`:
+To specify a Hugging Face dataset and its split, include `hf:`, followed by the `dataset identifier`, `subset name`, and `split name`.
+If the `subset name` is not provided, it is defaulted to `default`.
+If the `split name` is not provided, it is defaulted to the next available split in the dataset when it is loaded at runtime:

 In your configuration file, add entries to source_data_files using the following format: